csbhr/OpenUtility/README.md

 Here are some simple demos.
 If you want to learn more about the usage of these tools, you can refer to the optional parameters of functions in the source file.

-<a name="chapter-1"></a>
+<a name="chapter-psnr-ssim"></a>
-### Calculate images' PSNR/SSIM
+### Calculate PSNR/SSIM
-- You can calculate the PSNR/SSIM of the images in batches by following the demo:
+- You can calculate the PSNR/SSIM of the images/videos in batches by following the demo:
 ```python
 from utils.image_metric_utils import batch_calc_image_PSNR_SSIM
 root_list = [